quanc1989/SV-ONT-Tibetan/README.md

 4. At last, we need to get a fully genotyped multi-samples dataset.
 We re-ran Sniffles across all the samples with all these potential regions (--Ivcf) and finally combined SVs with SURVIVOR.
 This time, we asked SURVIVOR only to report SVs supported by at least one sample, and they have to agree on the SV-type.
 Furthermore, we used a hard threshold with five minimum supporting reads, and all non-missing genotypes less than this threshold were modified to reference.

 5. After SVs were discovered within a small population using long-read sequencing, we then genotyped these SVs with a relatively large amount of NGS data accumulated in previous studies.
 Paragraph, which is a new graph-based method, was used to genotype each NGS genome.
 We set the maximum allowed read count for SVs to 20 times the mean genome coverage for each dataset described above.
+We replaced all genotypes which failed to pass any filters by Paragraph with missing genotypes (./.).

 6. We annotated SVs for a range of potential effects on coding sequences using SVTK and AnnotSV.